 The Trinity Economic Forum (TEF) is Ireland’s first student-led economic forum.
 The Forum’s goal is to bring together the brightest and most ambitious third-level students, from across all Irish academic institutions, to facilitate engagement and discourse on economic issues.

 Trinity Entrepreneurial Society is the main business and careers-focused society on campus.
 The Society aims to foster a spirit of entrepreneurship among students with a wide range of events and competitions including: a high-profile guest speakers' series, an internship evening, a share game, an enterprise competition and skills workshops.

 The Trinity Investors' Society is Ireland's first College Investing Society.
 The society aims to educate people about investing in the Financial Markets through a combination of guest speakers, webpage postings, a member's blog, a Fantasy Stock Game and through the management of a Collective Fund.

 Trinity Student Management Fund

 Trinity Student Management Fund (Trinity SMF) was founded in November 2010 and is the first student managed fund in Ireland.
-Operating a real-life financial portfolio under the guidance of industry experts and past executives, Trinity SMF is a non-remunerated organisation managed by students, with a secondary mandate to invest in our community by donating a proportion of profits to some of the many worthwhile endeavors undertaken by Trinity College charities.Back to top
+Operating a real-life financial portfolio under the guidance of industry experts and past executives, Trinity SMF is a non-remunerated organisation managed by students, with a secondary mandate to invest in our community by donating a proportion of profits to some of the many worthwhile endeavours undertaken by Trinity College charities.Back to top